Rutere14/Coffee-Orders-Analysis/README.md

 ## Objectives

-- **Identify Coffee Preferences by Country**: Analyze the dataset to determine the most popular coffee types (Arabica, Excelsa, Liberica, Robusta) in each of the three countries (USA, UK, Ireland).
+- **Identify Coffee Preferences by Country**: Analyze the dataset to determine the most popular coffee types (Arabica, Excelsa, Liberica, Robusta) in the three countries (USA, UK, Ireland).

-- **Understand Regional Sales Trends**: Explore and compare coffee sales trends across the USA, UK, and Ireland to identify regional differences in consumer behaviour.
+- **Understand Regional Sales Trends**: Explore and compare coffee sales trends across the USA, UK, and Ireland to identify regional differences in consumer behavior.

 - **Inform Marketing Strategies**: Use the insights gained from the analysis to recommend targeted marketing strategies based on the popularity of different coffee types in each country.

 - **Optimize Inventory Management**: Provide data-driven recommendations for optimizing inventory management by aligning stock levels with the demand for specific coffee types in each region.

-- **Enhance Business Decision-Making**: Equip stakeholders with actionable insights that can drive business decisions related to product offerings, pricing, and market expansion.
+- **Enhance Business Decision-Making**: Equip stakeholders with actionable insights to drive business decisions related to product offerings, pricing, and market expansion.